sspickle/201920_SW230_P3/README.md

 The function(s) should call on GSL functions to perform a mathematical calculations.
 Also, be sure to add tests to ensure your function(s) are operating correctly.

-Once you've added your function(s) you need to also provide a python interface so it/they can be accessed through a web interface.
+Once you've added your function(s) you need to also provide a python interface [`psrc/cimpl.pyx`](psrc/cimpl.pyx) so it/they can be accessed through a jupyter notebook.
 We'll be exploring how to do this in the coming two weeks.

-Finally, creaet a new python notebook like "ExampleNotebook.ipynb" that exercises your function.
+Finally, create a new python notebook like "ExampleNotebook.ipynb" that exercises your function.